-• Developing our commercial capacity: Successful commercial income growth across Environmental Services and in Building Control, e.g. fire risk safety assessments to commercial waste clients.
-We have developed digital selfservice for clinical, bulky, street scene and missed bins with 40% of requests now through the digital channel and a fully automated ordering of clinical waste collections using Amazon Alexa technology.
-We have also started a commercial modelling and marketing exercise in waste services, with a view to the roll out of learning and methods to other commercial services
+Developing our commercial capacity: Successful commercial income growth across Environmental Services and in Building Control, e.g. fire risk safety assessments to commercial clients.
+We have developed digital self-service for clinical, bulky, street scene and missed bins with 40% of requests now through the digital channel and a fully automated ordering of clinical waste collections using Amazon Alexa technology.
+We have also started a commercial modelling and marketing exercise in waste services, with a view to roll out of learning and methods to other commercial services

-- New approaches to service design: Delivered specialist "SameRoom" service design support to key projects including preventing homelessness and loneliness, creating strong multi-agency working and delivering real outcomes, and launching a public blog: sameroom.adur-worthing.gov.uk - Digital solutions for improved customer services: Launched an end to end housing repairs app providing tenants with online appointment booking and regular progress updates, with customer satisfaction at 90% satisfied or very satisfied.
-We have launched online accounts and e-billing in Revenues and Benefits, with further online services planned and Plain English work on letter templates underway.
-We have also stabilised the telephony system following a switch of managed service provider.

-- Improving our estate management: Digital asset management systems developed for Estates and Compliance, helping improve management of our property estate. - Managing and supporting our people: We are progressing with a significant HR policy review with further policies on track for change.
+- New approaches to service design: Delivered specialist "SameRoom" service design support to key projects including preventing homelessness and loneliness, creating strong multi-agency working and delivering real outcomes, and launching a public blog: sameroom.adur-worthing.gov.uk - Digital solutions for improved customer services: We have launched online accounts and e-billing in Revenues and Benefits, with further online services planned and Plain English work on letter templates underway.
+We have also stabilised the telephony system following a switch of managed service provider. - Improving our estate management: Digital asset management systems developed for Estates and Compliance, helping improve management of our property estate - Managing and supporting our people: We are progressing with a significant HR policy review with further policies on track for change.
 We have delivered 'Leading Quality Conversations' training to all managers alongside a new 1:1 process to support and develop our staff.
 A new staff induction handbook has been designed through a working group of managers across the organisation.
-We are currently trailing a prototype HR data dashboard allowing analysis to support workforce planning and sickness management, and an easy to use annual leave app.
+We are currently trialling a prototype HR data dashboard allowing analysis to support workforce planning and sickness management, and an easy to use annual leave app.
 Launched Well@Work to support staff wellbeing, providing a range of activities to staff such as pilates, mindfulness and singing. - Improving our strategic finance management: Reviewed our financial services through an LGA Peer Review and developed an improvement action plan.